ianbakst/dna-tags/README.md

 of this scheme: with and without double error detection (toggled with the `detect_double` parameter).
 Adding double error detection increases the tag size by one base.
 However, without double error detection, the scheme cannot detect, or be guaranteed to correct tags with 2 or more errors.

+### Simple Parity Encoder
+The `SimpleParityEncoder` appends the tag with a single parity base, computed based on the bases in the tag.
+Upon decoding, the parity base is compared to the expected parity.
+A mismatch is indicative of a single base error.
+Errors of any other kind, including multiple base substitutions cannot be detected.